 Arikok National Park

-Park land area encompasses the three primary geological formations that shape the island of Aruba: The Aruba lava formation, a quartz diorite formation and a limestone formation extending inward from the coastline.
-These formations have played an important role, not only in supporting unique, indigenous plants and wildlife, but by influencing historic human settlement and activity patterns on the island.
+Parkland area encompasses the three primary geological formations that shape the island of Aruba: The Aruba lava formation, a quartz diorite formation, and a limestone formation extending inward from the coastline.
+These formations have played an important role, not only in supporting unique, indigenous plants and wildlife but by influencing historic human settlement and activity patterns on the island.
 Though Aruba’s most photographed and largest Natural Bridge collapsed in 2005, the Baby Natural Bridge next to it thrives as a tourist attraction.
-Additionally, the park features rock outcroppings, boulders and crevices between the various formations create micro-climactic conditions that support unique examples of indigenous flora and fauna.
+Additionally, the park features rock outcroppings, boulders, and crevices between the various formations creating micro-climactic conditions that support unique examples of indigenous flora and fauna.
 As a result, the park is the habitat of several animal species found only in Aruba including two snake and lizard species.
 You could easily spend several hours here so consider taking the hiking tour.

 Bushiribana Gold Mills

-In the 1500’s, adventurers traveled throughout the Caribbean in search of gold and silver.
+In the 1500s, adventurers traveled throughout the Caribbean in search of gold and silver.
 According to legend, one of these treasure islands was named “Oro Ruba,” which means “Red Gold.” today we shorten it to Aruba.
-Thus, a colorful history of gold prospectors shaped the island’s history.
+Thus, the colorful history of gold prospectors shaped the island’s history.
 Bushiribana Gold Mill Ruins on the northeast coast, at the tip of the Spanish Lagoon.
 These mills processed gold ore from mines in the nearby hills since 1824.
 In total, they produced more than 3 million pounds of gold.
-Remnants of this once bustling mill are still visible in a picturesque coastal setting near Frenchman’s Pass.
+Remnants of this once-bustling mill are still visible in a picturesque coastal setting near Frenchman’s Pass.

-Step into a tropical garden teeming with butterflies from around the globe and prepare to meet some of the world’s colorful unusual winged-creatures.
+Step into a tropical garden teeming with butterflies from around the globe and prepare to meet some of the world’s colorful unusual winged creatures.
 Observe the life cycle of these fascinating animals from egg to caterpillar to chrysalis to butterfly.
 Tour guides entertain you with commentary on butterfly habits and the miracle of metamorphosis.
-Arrive early and witness new butterflies emerging from their chrysalis to first flight.
+Arrive early and witness new butterflies emerging from their chrysalis on the first flight.
 Your admission ticket gives you a free pass for the rest of your vacation, so come early and visit us often.

 ADDRESS: across from Aruba Phoenix and Aruba Resorts in Palm Beach